globocom/share-bar/README.md

 ## Options

-The plugin also offer a few options for customization.
+The plugin also offers a few options for customization.

 ### Selector